jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-02-01-mobula6-tinywhoop-full-review/index.md

   - 'gnb-1s-350'
   - 'uruav-1s-300'
   - 'gnb-1s-450'
+  - 'uruav-1s-battery-charger'
 affiliate: 'Links to Banggood or Amazon in this article are affiliate links and would support the blog if used to make a purchase.'
 ogKeywords: 'fpv, drone, happymodel, happy model, mobula6, mobula 6, micro, freestyle, toothpick, fpv freestyle, fpv drone, quad, quadcopter, micro drone, micro quad, emax freestyle, emax tinyhawk, tinyhawk, what toothpick to buy, which toothpick micro drone to get, emax toothpick, emax micro drone, happy model micro drone, happymodel mobula6, mobula6 micro drone, tinywhoop, mobula6 tiny whoop, mobula6 48 khz, mobula6 48khz mod'
 ogDescription: "It's a truly great time for our FPV racing and freestyle drones hobby.
 For one, we get to enjoy a pretty rapid rate of tech improvement.
 Even though I've been into FPV drones for about a little under 3 years, it never seizes to amaze me how much things have changed."
 ogImage: './mobula6-tinywhoop-full-review-13.jpg'
 ---

 It's a truly great time for our FPV racing and freestyle hobby.
 For one, we get to enjoy a pretty rapid rate of tech improvement.
-Even though I've been into FPV drones for about a little under 3 years, it never seizes to amaze me how much things have changed.
+Even though I've been into FPV drones for about a little under 3 years, it never seizes to amaze me just how much things have changed.

 **The [Mobula 6][1] micro drone is a living embodiment of these rapid changes**.
-It's a very well executed product, and at only 20g it's easily one of the smallest and lightest micro drones out there, that still flies and feels like a bigger drone and not like a toy.
+It's a very well executed product, and at only 20g it's easily one of the smallest and lightest micro drones out there, that still zips around plenty fast on brushless motors and handles superbly.

-I've been buying and trying Happymodel's products since the Snapper7 a few years back, and have never been disappointed with them.
+I've been buying and trying Happymodel's products since the Snapper7 a few years back, and have never been disappointed with any of them.
 The [Mobula7 HD][5] was a particular favorite of mine from 2019, and I'm still planning to try out the [Larva X HD][6] a bit later this year too.

 That's all just to say that while I do like Happymodel, I will be, as always, telling things as they are and not be fanboying around.
 This is not a paid advertisement, just my experience with the Mobula6.
-And it blew my mind a bit 😅.
-Let's go!
+And it blew my mind a little bit 😅.
+Let's take a look what all the fuss is about.

 ### Table of contents